Best Cheap Health Insurance in Kansas for 2026

 Short-term health insurance plans in Kansas

-The Trump administration rolled back a recent rule that limits the length of a short-term health policy to three months, at the start of 2025.
-Although it's not yet public when this change will happen, short-term health insurance could be available in Kansas for up to 364 days sometime in the coming year.
+The Trump administration rolled back a Biden-era rule that limited the length of a short-term health policy to three months, at the start of 2025.
+That means you can now buy short-term coverage in Kansas for up to 364 days or two years total, including renewals.

 Short-term health insurance can be a good option if you only need coverage for a short amount of time.
 One of the most common reasons to buy short-term health insurance is to have coverage when you're between jobs.